qqlittleice/MiuiHome/README.md

 __After activating the module, please restart the Miui Launcher once and then open the Miui Launcher settings, Click the "Module Settings" option to pop up the dialog for setting.__

 __Module settings are not in the APP attached to this software!!!
-Please go to Settings - Home screen - Where the \"Default launcher\" used to be.__
+Please go to Settings - Home screen - Where the "Default launcher" used to be.__

 ## Past and present